drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

 your analysis.
 Provides attribution and usage information.
 - **File type:** markdown
-- **Guide for usage**: Provide a brief description of the purpose of your analysis in place of "Inser goal of analysis here."
+- **Guide for usage**: Provide a brief description of the purpose of your analysis in place of "Inset goal of analysis here."
 Add attribution information for collaborators on the project or for any individual/organization that provided support for the project in any way.